mzt-tang/DnD-Map-Generator/project_requirement/project-requirement.md

 #### 1.3.2 Product functions

+##### 1.3.2.1 Minimum Viable Product

+The minimum viable product is a software solution that allows a dungeon master to automatically generate a random playable underground level for a game of dungeons and dragons.
+The generated dungeon will populate the level with monsters that are appropriate for the level of the generated level.
+The level will link to further harder levels and have both an entrance and exit.
+The level must have a measure or scale of distance for movement.

+The dungeon master will have a separate display to the players that will allow them to see additional information and control map visability.
+The additional information in the minimum viable product is monster stats for the generated monsters (hp,armor,etc).
+The players will be playing on a large display (projector or large TV) that allows them to move figurines around the dungeon.
+The level has optional line of sight and map hiding functions.
+Room sizes will be appropriate for the monsters in the rooms.

 One page summary of the main functions of the product (9.5.4), briefly characterising the minimum viable product.

 #### 1.3.3 User characteristics